STOIE/recipes/recipes/lemongrass_chilli/README.md

 #### Ingredients

-* 4 cups holy basil (else, italian basil)
+* 1 medium onion, sliced thin
+* 1 red banana chilli (or capsicum), sliced into 5mm strips
+* 1/4 cup fresh coriander, chopped
+* 1/8 cup fresh vietnamese mint, chopped
+* 2 tablespoons lime juice
+* 1-1/2 tablespoons corn starch + 2-1/2 tablespoons water, as a slurry
 * vegetable oil

 #### Method

 1. Heat a wok on high, add about 2 tablespoons of oil, then adding the pork.
-1. Fry the pork, until lightly seared.
+1. Fry the pork, until mostly cooked through, then remove and bowl.
-1. Move the pork aside and add the chilli mixture.
+1. Fry the banana chilli (or capsicum), then remove and bowl.
-1. Fry until the chilli mixture turns slightly golden, then add the sauce.
+1. Add the paste mixture to the wok and fry for a moment, then add the onion.
+1. Allow the onion to lightly fry without burning the paste, then add pork and banana chilli (capsicum) back in.
+1. Add the sauce and slurry.
-1. Mix well and fry for about 30-60 seconds longer while stiring through.
+1. Fry for a couple of minutes longer while stiring thoroughly.
-1. Turn off the heat and add the basil, continue to stir until mixed through and wilted.
+1. Turn off the heat and add the coriander, mint and lime juice, continue to stir until mixed through.
-1. Serve with jasmine rice and optionally a fried egg.
+1. Serve with rice.